 Increasingly, we consume news through social media and this is no less true for healthcare professionals, who subscribe to the feeds of authoritative medical journals, healthcare providers, and other influencers.
 Consequently, brands should leverage every appropriate “owned” social presence (whether corporate, brand or division) to share news of the approval.
 Some announcements will qualify as product promotion and be subject to the 2253 filing requirement discussed earlier, but social media should be fully tapped to make the most of the brand’s moment in the limelight.
 Further, every announcement on such platforms should include a call-to-action, either to click through to the DOA site or to engage with an approved version or subset of that experience natively.
 In either case, users can be prompted to register for updates or engaged with high-value assets.

 Importantly, given the limitations on branded content prior to and on the day of approval, press releases, social posts, and related coverage provide a huge assist in filling the gap in available information.
 These items can directly support the DOA site and can be a secret weapon when marketing and communications are aligned.
 And don’t forget to make sure your search engine optimization (SEO) team weighs in on press release structure, language, use of inbound links, and cross-channel distribution opportunities.
+If you don’t have a dedicated seo team, you may want to utilize the services of a company like medical seo to take care of this site of your marketing.
 Just as with the other DOA opportunities, most of this work should be done well in advance of the day of approval itself.

 “Failing to plan” is rarely more damaging than in the case of a new drug launch.
 It’s vital to make the most of every major milestone in a brand’s lifecycle, and the most important of these milestones is its FDA approval.
 With an appropriate plan in place, brands can use well-conceived digital content and tightly integrated search/digital media to fully utilize the digital channels we use in our daily lives, while simultaneously developing their audience and gaining key pre-launch insights, providing every possible advantage for category leading success once in market.